Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ![top bar coordinate](./images/top-bar-coordinates.png)

 Display the coordinates of your selected cube.
 You can also select coordinates here.
+The number after "delay" means the time delayed between you and this cube.

 The "z limit" and the tick button allow you to limit the number of observable cubes by their z coordinate in the world map, but you don't have to worry about this if your z dimension = 3.

 #### Zoom buttons